What Is Heart Failure?

 The most common causes of heart failure are:

-Many patients with heart failure have both coronary artery disease and hypertension.
+Many people with heart failure have both coronary artery disease and hypertension.

 Heart failure may also be caused by other conditions that weaken or interfere with the heart's function, including: